teddy-ross/CNN-for-the-Diagnosis-for-Skin-Cancer/README.md

-# Skin Cancer Detector using Tensorflow and ML
+# Skin Cancer Convolutional Neural Network using Tensorflow and Keras

 # Motivation